sndels/vulkan-api-docs/README.md

 # vulkan-api-docs

-Adds a VSCode editor context menu action that tries to open the Vulkan API doc for the symbol under the cursor in C and C++ files.
+Adds a VSCode editor context menu action that tries to open the Vulkan API doc url for the symbol under the cursor in C and C++ files.

 ## Features